Unit 731: Experiments

 Prisoners were injected with diseases, disguised as vaccinations, to study their effects.
 To study the effects of untreated venereal diseases, male and female prisoners were deliberately infected with syphilis and gonorrhea, then studied.
 A special project, codenamed Maruta, used human beings for experiments.
-Test subjects were gathered from the surrounding population and sometimes euphemistically referred to as "logs" (丸太, maruta), used in such contexts as "How many logs fell?"
-This term originated as a joke on the part of the staff because the official cover story for the facility given to local authorities was that it was a lumber mill.
+Test subjects were gathered from the surrounding population and sometimes euphemistically referred to as "logs" (丸太, maruta), as in "How many logs fell?"
+This term originated as a staff joke because the official cover story for the facility, given to local authorities, was that it was a lumber mill.
 According to a junior uniformed civilian employee of the Imperial Japanese Army working in Unit 731, the project was internally called "Holzklotz", from the German word for log.
-In a further parallel, the corpses of "sacrificed" subjects were disposed of by incineration.
+The corpses of "sacrificed" subjects were disposed of by incineration.
 Researchers in Unit 731 also published some of their results in peer-reviewed journals, writing as though the research had been conducted on nonhuman primates called "Manchurian monkeys" or "long-tailed monkeys".

-At the age of 14, on the encouragement of a former school teacher, Hideo Shimizu joined the fourth group of minors assigned to Unit 731.
+At the age of 14, on the encouragement of a former school teacher, Hideo Shimizu joined the fourth group of minors, totalling 35 members, assigned to Unit 731.
 He recalled that he was brought to a specimen room where jars of various heights, with some reaching the height of an adult, were stored.
 The jars held body parts from humans preserved in formalin, such as heads and hands.
 There was also a pregnant woman's body with a large belly, where the lower part was exposed to reveal a fetus with hair.
 Shimizu discovered that the term "logs" was used dehumanizingly to refer to prisoners.
 He also learned that the prisoners were further dehumanized by being held in facilities referred to as "log cabins".